-Strong players in strong teams

-We challenge conventions and create sustainable solutions for the world around us by having strong players in strong teams.
-At Novozymes you will be teamed with passionate and dedicated colleagues who will challenge you to perform you best while supporting you along the way.
+Welcome to a brighter future At Novozymes, we are creating a better world every day, for the world around us, for each other and for future generations.
+If you are passionate about bio-innovation we can offer you a brighter future too.

+In Supply Operations we make innovation a reality when producing and delivering value to our customers.
+We have a unique ability to continuously optimize our business.
+Our expertise build on deep specialized knowledge as well as a broad understanding of the entire supply chain fostered through development and rotation between areas.

-Scientist, Fermentation Optimization - Kalundborg
+Scientists, Fermentation and Downstream Optimization - Kalundborg

-You will be working with optimization of fermentation processes for enzyme production at lab and industrial scale.
-In the department we are 4 lab technicians, 9 fermentation optimization chemists, 1 fermentation specialist and 1 department manager.
-Fermentation Optimization is organized under the “Product and Process Development” area in a Global Optimization function.
+You will be working with optimization of biotechnology processes for enzyme production in laboratory and industrial scale covering Fermentation and Downstream (recovery and granulation) processing.
+We are two optimization departments totaling 8 lab technicians and 20 optimization scientists, who are looking for two new colleagues.
+The two optimization departments are part of a Global Optimization function with departments in Denmark, US and China organized in the “Product and Process Development” area.

-In Fermentation Optimization we conduct our optimization as projects and focus on team work.
-Our results are created in close collaboration with Downstream Optimization, our Development departments and production facilities in Denmark, China, Brazil and USA.
-We typically work on projects of 5-15 months’ duration resulting in significant and value creating process improvements.
+In the two Optimization departments: Fermentation Optimization and Downstream Optimization, we conduct our optimization as projects and focus on team work.
+The interaction between the two departments is very strong, using both shared projects and actual job rotations to foster cooperation.
+Our results are created in close collaboration with our Development departments and production facilities in Denmark, China, Brazil and USA.
+We typically work on projects of 5-15 months’ duration resulting in significant and value creating process improvements such as capacity improvements and yield optimizations.
 We thereby contribute directly to the Novozymes’ bottom line.

+To keep meeting our business targets in a dynamic environment, people development is a focus area in the daily work.

 Qualifications

-You hold a MSc in chemical engineering or biotechnology, potentially combined with a PhD and/or industrial experience
+You hold a M.Sc. in chemical engineering or biotechnology, potentially combined with a PhD and/or industrial experience.
+Knowledge and interest in equipment is considered an advantage.

-You are a skilled scientist with an analytical and creative mind combined with a lot of personal drive
+You are a skilled scientist with a strong analytical and creative mind combined with a lot of personal drive.

+You are skilled in collecting and using data to drive your investigations, using statistics to summarize your conclusions (a Six Sigma approach).

-You thrive in an informal and dynamic environment and want to make a difference in your daily work
+You thrive in an informal and dynamic environment and want to make a difference in your daily work.

-You have a sense of urgency – and can balance the scientific approach in optimization with business understanding
+You have a sense of urgency – and can balance the scientific approach in optimization with business understanding.

-Strong team skills since interaction with process operators on shift, laboratory technicians, and scientists located globally are an important part of the job
+Strong networking and team skills since interaction with process operators on shift, laboratory technicians, and scientists located globally are an important part of the job.

+You have a structured approach in your daily work; you are capable of keeping overview in an environment where changes are an integrated part of the daily work.

 Excellent English oral and written communication skills